 Let’s go over the most important thing first: the structure in which you’ll be sleeping!
 If you’re feeling particularly adventurous (and the weather report is ideal) you could go ahead and fashion your own tent with blankets and sticks (hot tip: ski poles are excellent for propping open a makeshift tent door).
 Otherwise, pick up a bright, roomy tent from your favorite outdoor store, like REI or Dick’s Sporting Goods.
 You might even have luck finding an older model that’s on sale or buying a refurbished one for less.

-Stock up on outdoor lights to keep the fun going long after the sun goes down—and to banish nighttime scaries for the little ones.
+Outdoor lighting can keep the fun going long after the sun goes down—and help banish nighttime scaries for the little ones.
+(Arranging Christmas or other string lights on surrounding bushes or around porch pillars can also offer some solace to those used to sleeping with a flashlight without disturbing the neighbors.)
 Cheap flashlights can be found at most pharmacies, corner shops or grocery stores (and, of course, Amazon), but headlamps (the ones real backpackers, explorers and mountaineers use) add a little extra excitement to your outdoor adventure.
 Then again, to prevent anyone from shining bright lights in anyone else’s eyes, one or two large lanterns might be best.
 You can be the judge of what works for your yard and your crew.